sorayabenson/lab-13-adventure-game/README.md

                 - Redirect back to map if no id found.
         - Populate the page with the quest ID
+        - Once the choice is selected the results for that choice pop up
         - On submit store user data with form data
             - Add user selection to user data
             - push to localStorage